therealseeds/seeds-sdk-ios/README.md

 ```

 ## Usage

 The Seeds SDK functionality is divided into two parts: [Interstitials](#interstitials_header) that represent all functionality that is connected to the content Seeds shows in-app, and [Events](#events_header) that represent logging analytics data.

-### Initialization
+## Initialization

-Seeds will be initialized only once, when the app is first loaded.
-In your [Dashboard](https://developers.playseeds.com/index.html) tab you will find App Keys for both the Test Environment and the Production Environment.
+Seeds will be initialized only once, when your app is first loaded.
+You will find App Keys for both the Test Environment and the Production Environment in your [Dashboard](https://developers.playseeds.com/index.html) tab.
 Please use these when initializing the Seeds SDK.

 ```objective-c
 #import <SeedsSDK/Seeds.h>